BurendoUK/burendo-handbook-public/docs/People/Roles/test-consultant.md

 These are the most important things to us, we can teach skills, but behaviours are much harder to teach.

-- An analytical and questioning mind, rather than taking things at face value
+- A systematic and questioning mind, rather than taking things at face value
 - Able to be pragmatic when needed
 - A complete focus on quality at all levels in the software development life cycle
 - A great communicator who can have conversations with both technical and non-technical people